AndrejaCH/election-analysis/README.md

   - Punch cards, that are collected and fed into a machine that tabulates votes and then sends the results to the central office.
   - DRE (direct-recording electronic counting) memory cards are read by a computer, and sent to the central office.

 Altogether the votes cast by these three methods will determine the final election results.
 After the votes are counted, all results are gathered in a .csv file.
-The file contains three columns with the following headers:
+The file contains three columns with the following headers: **Ballot ID** (Column A), **County** (Column B), **Candidate Name** (Column C).
-  - Ballot ID (Column A).
-  - County (Column B).
-  - Candidate Name (Column C).

 ## Resources
 - Data Source: [election_results.csv](Resources/election_results.csv)